 Students from 2nd grade through high school are taking part in this project to learn about and become environmental stewards of their natural resources by establishing native plant nurseries at their schools.
-Students are growing native plant seedlings and grass plugs that they will plant in a coastal habitat restoration project in south Louisiana and in Chile, South America.
+Students are growing native plant seedlings and grass plugs that they will plant in a coastal habitat restoration project in south Louisiana.

 There are currently 47 schools across 18 Louisiana parishes currently participating in the LSU Coastal Roots Program.